 Top 11 Activities for Families This Summer

 With all the ups and downs of this past year, there’s no doubt that you and your family could benefit from a break.
-This spring head to San Angelo, the hidden gem of West Texas.
-Whether it’s for a long weekend, a change in scenery during virtual learning or a staycation to rediscover what makes our area so special, there are plenty of new, fun and safe activities to enjoy together in San Angelo.
+This Summer head to San Angelo, the hidden gem of West Texas.
+Whether it’s for a long weekend, a change in scenery during virtual learning, or a staycation to rediscover what makes our area so special, there are plenty of new, fun, and safe activities to enjoy together in San Angelo.

-Here’s how to have a memorable spring exploring San Angelo as a family.
+Here’s how to have a memorable Summer exploring San Angelo as a family.

 1. Peaceful Valley Donkey Rescue